-168 Data Policies, Regulations and Guidelines CSR Philosophy
+169 Data Policies, Regulations and Guidelines CSR Philosophy

-Revision of Key Themes in Line with Fusion 20 Strategic Management Plan
+Revision of Key Themes

 When we formulated Fusion 20, we revised the materiality of various efforts of the Daikin Group, and as a result came up with four key CSR themes-the environment, new value creation, customer satisfaction, and human resources-as ways to carry out CSR for value provision.
 We added to this the theme of fundamental CSR, thus giving us five key themes under Fusion 20.
 In addition, we established goals of quantitative indicators for each theme for 2020.